ayaanma/card1fy/README.md

 - Adjust card width and height for export
 - Change spacing, image size, text size, icon size, pause button size, and progress bar thickness
 - Download the final card as a PNG

-card1fy was built to make it easy for users to turn songs into customizable visual cards.
-It is designed for personal creativity, digital posters, playlist graphics, and music-inspired design.